• Skip to content

 Organizational Culture may show up in the following ways:

 Through its vision, mission, values, policies, and practices.
-For instance, a Values Statement will dictate priorities and impact how decisions are made and employees behave.
+For instance, a Values Statement will dictate priorities and impact how decisions are made and how employees behave.

 Culture is evident in how the organization responds to mistakes.
 Does your organization hide mistakes, punish mistakes, or try and learn from them?
-For instance, does your church take the time to learn from mistakes or make someone a scapegoat that gets punished?
+For instance, does your church take the time to learn from mistakes or make someone a scapegoat who gets punished?

 Culture is how power is used or shared with others.
 For instance, how is power used?
 I’ve worked with people who had no authority but employees were afraid of them simply because of who they worked for.
-This is what I called perceived power – no authority but very powerful!
+This is what I call perceived power – no authority but very powerful!

 Culture can manifest in how a building/office is designed, furnished, or decorated.
 For instance, do employees work in an open space so they can easily communicate, or are all employees in closed offices?

-Culture is simply, “how we do things here.”
+Culture is simply “how we do things here.”

 How Does Culture Impact a Church Staff?

 Church offices have very defined cultures.
-Some are intentionally created and some simply evolve.
+Some are intentionally created, and some simply evolve.
 Those cultures that evolve can be difficult to work in because there is no real reason for behaviors, other than they happen.

-I don’t know if you listen to Andy Stanley’s leadership podcasts or not but if you don’t it is a great resource for church leaders.
+I don’t know if you listen to Andy Stanley’s leadership podcasts or not, but if you don’t, it is a great resource for church leaders.

 Anyone who has ever listened to Andy knows that he is a great communicator and addresses many of the challenges church leaders face every day.